Cossid/TasmotaDeviceGroupsForESPHome/README.md

     refresh: 10 min

 device_groups:
-  - id: "testgroup1"         # Tasmota device group name
+  - group_name: "testgroup1"         # Tasmota device group name
     send_mask: 0xFFFFFFFF    # Optional, defaults to 0xFFFFFFFF (send everything).
 Can be integer or hex
     receive_mask: 0xFFFFFFFF # Optional, defaults to 0xFFFFFFFF (receive everything).
 Can be integer or hex
     switches: